Adjoint action of automorphism groups on radical endomorphisms, generic equivalence and Dynkin quivers: An exact sequence and a relative Voigt's lemma

 \section{An exact sequence and a relative Voigt's lemma}

-Let $J$ be the ideal in $D$ generated by the arrows in $\Delta^*_1$.
-Note that $D$ is a split extension of $k\Delta$ by $J$, and that $J$ is projective as a left $D$-module.
-In this section, let $A=k\Delta$.
+Let $J$ be the ideal in $D$ generated by the arrows in $Q^*_1$.
+Note that $D$ is a split extension of $A$ by $J$.
+We construct two useful exact sequences and give a criterion on the rigidity of $A$-projective $D$-modules, analogues to Voigt's Lemma \cite{Voigt}.